-Typically, hydraulic or pneumatic pistons move robot legs back and forth.
+Typically, hydraulic or pneumatic pistons move robot legs.
 The pistons attach to different leg segments just like muscles attach to different bones.
 It's a real trick getting all these pistons to work together properly.
 As a baby, your brain had to figure out exactly the right combination of muscle contractions to walk upright without falling over.
 Similarly, a robot designer has to figure out the right combination of piston movements involved in walking and program this information into the robot's computer.
 Many mobile robots have a built-in balance system (a collection of gyroscopes, for example) that tells the computer when it needs to correct its movements.

 Designers commonly look to the animal world for robotic locomotion ideas.
 Six-legged insects have exceptionally good balance, and they adapt well to a wide variety of terrain.
 Four-legged robots such as Boston Dynamics' Spot look like dogs, and the similarity breeds comparisons as they take on dangerous jobs such as construction inspection.
 Two-legged robots are challenging to balance properly, but humans have gotten better with practice.
 Boston Dynamics' Atlas can even do parkour.

 Aerial robots are also inspired by real-world examples.
 Although many use wings like we see on airplanes, researchers have also developed techniques using fly-wing-like soft actuators.
 Most people now are familiar with the propeller-powered drones that provide amazing camera shots for entertainment, sporting events and surveillance.
 Some of these hovering bots can also be networked together to create swarms of robots such as those seen at the Tokyo Summer Olympic Games in 2021.